Income Tax Exemptions for Salaried Employees FY 2019-20

 There are a number of great ways to save taxes.
 You need to make use of the tax-saving instruments wisely, in order to minimize your tax payments.
 There are several income tax exemptions available under the income tax act and here we will discuss all of the same.

 Allowances Exempted as per Income Tax Act Section 10

 House Rent Allowance (HRA)

 There are people who relocate from one city to another in order to seek new job opportunities.
 For instance, IT professionals from all parts of the country need to relocate to metro cities such as Bangalore, Delhi, Pune etc as these are the only cities that offer jobs to IT professionals.
 Consequently, they need to rent an accommodation.

 They have no choice other than renting an apartment as their duty demands this.
 One cannot avoid this expense even if they wish, as this is a job requirement.
 As a result, the rent paid by the user is exempted from taxes by the India Government.
 On the other hand, the employer needs to give house rent allowance.

 A minimum of the following is the income tax exemption that one gets from the House Rent Allowance:

 - If rent is less than 10% of the income (Basic salary +Daily Allowance)

 - 40% of the income (Basic + Daily Allowance) and 50% of income (Basic + DA) in metropolitan cities.

-In such cases, salary is equal to basic sum inclusive of the dearness allowance (basic+DA).
+In such cases, the salary is equal to the basic sum inclusive of the dearness allowance (basic + DA).

 Allowance on Transportation